If you are a New Yorker and are in need of a medical marijuana card, then this comprehensive guide is for you.

 Once you receive your MMJ certification from a qualified physician, the cost to apply for the medical marijuana card is $50.
 This is a non-refundable application fee.
 In addition to this fee, however, you likely will encounter costs/fees from the initial physician consultation, which can range anywhere from $99-$299.

-What are Conditions Required to Receive a Medical Marijuana Card in New York?
+Qualifying Conditions to Receive a Medical Marijuana Card in New York

 According to the New York State Medical Marijuana Program, patients in New York who are diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under New York’s medical marijuana law, as per Assembly Bill 6357: